-- Direct acceptances ATP Tour.
+Direct acceptances - ATP Tour.
 Direct acceptances are players accepted directly in the draw by virtue of their position in the Pepperstone ATP Rankings or by their protected ranking position (singles).
-The list to be used for ATP Tour tournaments shall be dated approximately twenty-one (21) days prior to the Monday of the tournament week. - a) If there are still places available for direct acceptances in the qualifying draw, the next players selected shall be those with the highest position on the most recent Pepperstone ATP Doubles Rankings list.
+The list to be used for ATP Tour tournaments shall be dated approximately twenty-one (21) days prior to the Monday of the tournament week.

-b) There shall be an alternate sign-in list comprised of players that sign in who are not selected as direct acceptances.
+- a) If there are still places available for direct acceptances in the qualifying draw, the next players selected shall be those with the highest position on the most recent Pepperstone ATP Doubles Rankings list. - b) There shall be an alternate sign-in list comprised of players that sign in who are not selected as direct acceptances.
 In the event that direct acceptance players are not present for first-round qualifying matches or if players are moved into the main draw from the qualifying (before the first ball is hit), players shall be selected from the alternate sign-in list in the order described in sections 1), and 2) above.
-Alternate sign-in deadline is 6:00 pm local time the day before the start of the qualifying.
-Thereafter, the deadline is one half (1/2) hour before the first scheduled match each day an Alternate may be required.

-2) Direct acceptances - ATP Challenger Tour (50-125).

-a) Qualifying Sign-In.
+Alternate sign-in deadline is 6:00 pm local time the day before the first scheduled match each day an Alternate may be required. - 2) Direct acceptances ATP Challenger Tour (50-125). - a) Qualifying Sign-In.
 Players who personally sign-in for the qualifying event shall be accepted based upon their position on the most recent Pepperstone ATP Ranking followed by the most recent Pepperstone ATP Doubles Ranking.

 The sign-in shall also include those players coming from other events who are eligible to be signed-in by the ATP Supervisor or Tournament Referee.
 Case: A player enters an event using his current ranking.
-After the deadline, he realizes he did not get in with his current ranking and deadline, he realizes he did not get in with his current ranking and informs the Supervisor that he wants to use his protected ranking.
+After the deadline, he realizes he did not get in with his current ranking and informs the Supervisor that he wants to use his protected ranking.
 May he do this?